 #3 Updated by Chad Berkley almost 10 years ago

 I think ptII/adm/kepler/module-info would work fine.
 I'll have to take a look at the build system to see how to change it so it looks in a non-default location for that info for ptolemy.
 Shouldn't be too hard.
 I can write a readme describing what the dir is for.
 I'll get to that after I fix the nightly build again.

-#4 Updated by David Welker over 9 years ago
+#4 Updated by David Welker almost 10 years ago

 Why can't we just create module-info as a top level directory in Ptolemy?